resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

-# Lesson I: An introduction to the dashboard (45 min)
+# Lesson I: OpenStack, mapped by the dashboard (45 min)

 -- *Slide* --